Zanobi Strozzi: Panel paintings

 Strozzi's only "signed" painting is an Annunciation for the church of San Salvatore al Monte, Florence (c.
-1440-45), now in the National Gallery, London.
+1440–45), now in the National Gallery, London.
 The painting's signature is semi-hidden in the decorated gold border to the Virgin's dress, where can be seen "Z" (reversed), followed by "A", then after a gap filled with ornament, "NOBI".

 An altarpiece of unknown provenance, now split between several museums, has been attributed to Strozzi.
 The main panel of this work was the Virgin and Child at the Hermitage Museum.
 The side panels, of which there were two, comprised the Saints Nicholas, Lawrence, and John the Baptist, now at the Hyde Collection, Glens Falls, New York, at the left, and the Saints Zenobius, Francis, and Anthony of Padua at the Yale University Art Gallery, New Haven, on the right.
 The continuation of the floor and the figures' draperies across all three panels proves that they originally belonged together as a single altarpiece.
 A Nativity at the Metropolitan Museum of Art in New York and Adoration of the Magi in the National Gallery in London might have also belonged to this altarpiece as parts of its predella.

 Around 1460, Strozzi painted an altarpiece for the convent of San Girolamo in Fiesole (Musée du Petit Palais, Avignon).
-This commission was awarded by the Medici, whose newly constructed villa in Fiesole was located a short distance from the convent. convent was located a short distance from the convent.
+This commission was awarded by the Medici, whose newly constructed villa in Fiesole was located a short distance from the convent.